theghall/your-family-utube/README.md

   * To delete a video click 'Delete'.
 That video is no longer available.

+  * You can search for videos by tag in either parent or viewing mode

   * To exit the parent mode click 'Exit Parent Mode'.
 You will be returned to the Home screen.
 As with the parent mode, clicking on a thumbnail loads the corresponding video into the player.